The buyer’s guide to collaboration software

 The same study revealed widespread dissatisfaction with solutions that required excessive, expensive custom work from consultants and developers before they would even work as intended.
 Common issues such as security flaws, complex interfaces, and inadequate application integrations can contribute to the need for never-ending tinkering that more than offsets a low upfront price.

 Focus on finding a solution that’s ready to use right away and offers flexible subscription plans.
 That way, your team can spend less time dealing with technical hiccups or tacking on additional features that were originally left off.
-Look for a free trial so that you know exactly what you’re getting into.
+Look for a free offer so that you know exactly what you’re getting into.

 Ecosystem: Having to start from scratch